-In this paper we explore the interplay of these factors within a generic computational model of particles whose spatial transport and binding properties can be modulated with time.
-Particles are active, able to move persistently in a particular direction [5-8], and possess energetic interactions that mediate binding.
-We set them the task of self-assembling in a fixed time, and use evolutionary methods to identify the time-dependent protocols associated with directional motion and binding that achieve this goal with as little entropy production as possible.
-We find that the nature of these low-dissipation self-assembly protocols depends on the time allowed for assembly.
-When there is sufficient time for diffusion to achieve mass transport on the required scales, assembly relies only on energetic interactions.
+We find that the nature of low-entropy production (or low-dissipation) self-assembly protocols within the model depends on the time allowed for assembly.
+When there is sufficient time for diffusion to achieve mass transport on the required scales, assembly relies on diffusion and energetic interactions only.
 However, when the time allowed for assembly drops below a certain threshold, the combination of diffusion and energetic binding cannot achieve assembly.
 In this case, particles must undergo self-propulsion, which comes with a large energetic cost.
-These results, interpreted in the context of cellular assembly, suggest a strong incentive to maintain the system size small enough for diffusion-driven assembly to occur on the required timescales.
+These results, interpreted in the context of cellular assembly, suggest an incentive to maintain the system size small enough for diffusion-driven assembly to occur on the required timescales.

-In more detail, we encode the time-dependent protocol of the model using a neural network, and use neuroevolutionary methods [9-15] to learn the protocols that achieve a specified degree of self-assembly with the least entropy production (in the medium) possible.
-There is no guarantee that a given learning scheme will identify the optimum protocol for a given objective, which even in simple systems can involve abrupt changes of control parameters [16-18] (although neural networks of sufficient size can express arbitrary smooth functions, including rapidly-changing ones, and so constitute a good starting point for such a search).
-To test the learning algorithm we make contact with previous work by learning protocols for low-dissipation magnetization reversal in the Ising model; the protocols learned by the present method are consistent with those learned by path-sampling methods [19, 20], and are essentially equivalent to the leastdissipation pathways for that model.
-For the active model on which we focus, we find low-dissipation pathways of two kinds, involving self-propulsion or diffusion alone, according to how much time is allotted for assembly.
+In more detail, we encode the time-dependent protocol of the model using a neural network, and use neuroevolutionary methods [11-17] to learn the protocols that achieve a specified degree of self-assembly with the least entropy production possible.
+There is no guarantee that a given learning scheme will identify the optimum protocol for a given objective, which even in simple systems can involve abrupt changes of control parameters [18-20] (although neural networks of sufficient size can express arbitrary smooth functions, including rapidly-changing ones, and so constitute a good starting point for such a search).
+To test the learning algorithm we make contact with previous work by learning protocols for lowdissipation magnetization reversal in the Ising model; the protocols learned by the present method are consistent with those learned by path-sampling methods [21, 22], and are essentially equivalent to the least-dissipation pathways for that model.
+For the active model on which we focus we find low-dissipation pathways of two kinds, involving self-propulsion or diffusion alone, according to how much time is allotted for assembly.
 The two mechanisms produce amounts of entropy that differ considerably.
 We argue that this competition should be present generically, suggesting a principle that natural systems must observe in order to effect a change of phase with least energy expenditure.